chathumal93/chathumal93.github.io/docs/resume.md

 ### Teaching Experience
 >- Earth Observations services for water and food security planning in Indonesia (Nov 2021)-(Organized by ESA,   ADB, BRIN and LAPAN)
  : Conducted a knowledge-sharing session on infrastructure stability mapping based on InSAR mapping technology.
->- Training on Drones for Mapping and Applications (Aug 2018 - 2023)
+>- Training on Drones for Mapping and Applications (Aug 2018 - April 2023)
  : Conducted trainings to provide all the essential knowledge to use drone-based mapping technology according to the client-based requirement.
 >- Flood Extraction Using SAR Data (ALOS 2 PALSAR 2) (2019)